Mogambo: Shooting

 Gable arrived in Kenya on 1 November 1952 and was given an armed guard due to the Mau Mau Uprising.

 Filming started 17 November.
-It was done on location in Okalataka, French Congo; Mount Kenya, Thika, Kenya — Mt Longonot, and Lake Naivasha, both in the Kenyan Rift Valley and Fourteen Falls near Thika are seen as backdrops — Kagera River, Tanganyika; Isoila, Uganda, and interiors were shot at the MGM-British Studios, in Borehamwood, Hertfordshire, England.
+It was done on location in Okalataka, French Congo as well as Mount Kenya, Thika, Kenya, with Mount Longonot and Lake Naivasha, both in the Kenyan Rift Valley, and Fourteen Falls near Thika seen as backdrops, and Kagera River, Tanganyika.
+Other scenes were filmed in the area of Archer's Post and Isiolo.
+Interiors were shot at the MGM-British Studios, in Borehamwood, Hertfordshire, England.

 Frank Allen and his wife were guides during the six week-safari that constituted location filming.

 The shoot was difficult.
-Gardner fell ill with dysentery during the shoot, requiring her to be flown to England (she recovered and flew back).
 There was a rumor Clark Gable was going to be assassinated by the Mau Mau, so John Ford moved a location.
 Two of the crew were revealed to be Mau Mau.
-The unit was plagued by rain and the poor quality of the roads - three of the crew were killed in road accidents, including assistant director John Hancock.
+The unit was plagued by rain and had a deleterious effect on the already poor quality of the roads.
+Three of the crew were killed in road accidents, including assistant director John Hancock.

 Donald Sinden, then a contract star for the Rank Organisation at Pinewood Studios, recalled:"Ten White Hunters were seconded to our unit for our protection and to provide fresh meat.
 Among them were Viscount Mandeville and Marcus, Lord Wallscourt, a delightful man whom Ford treated abysmally - sometimes very sadistically.
 In Ford's eyes the poor man could do nothing right and was continually being bawled out in front of the entire unit (in some ways he occasionally took the heat off me).
 None of us could understand the reason for this appalling treatment, which the dear kind man in no way deserved.
 He himself was quite at a loss.
 Several weeks later we discovered the cause from Ford's brother-in-law: before emigrating to America, Ford's grandfather had been a labourer on the estate in Ireland of the then Lord Wallscourt: Ford was now getting his own back at his descendant.
 Not a charming sight.